Netlia/documentation/partnerCommunication.md

 ![HumidityMeter](images/devices/humiditymeter.png)
 ![HumidityMeter](images/devices/movementdetection.png)

-Device measures the temperature and humidity every minute.
+The device measures the temperature and humidity every minute.
 After X measurements, it calculates the average value and sends a `measured-humidity-temperature` event.

 > DeviceType: humidity-meter-average